 Keep the prepared black bean and corn salad in an airtight container in the refrigerator.
 It will last up to 4 days.
 Note the avocado may turn brown so you might want to remove the avocado from the leftovers.

 If you want to freeze black bean salad leftovers, remove the avocado pieces then place the leftovers in a freezer-safe container or plastic freezer bag.
 Freeze it for up to 3 months.
 Thaw it in the fridge overnight.

 Southwest Black Bean Salad with Lime Cilantro Vinaigrette

 - 15 ounces canned black beans rinsed and drained

 - 15.25 ounces canned sweet corn kernels drained (of which you use about ¾ can)

 - 1 bell pepper (orange, yellow or red) chopped

 - 4 Tablespoons light olive oil

 - 1 teaspoon lime zest

-To serve: Prepare avocado and gently mix into salad.
-Let sit for an hour at room temperature, garnish with additional cilantro, and serve.
+- To serve: Prepare avocado and gently mix into salad.
+If time, let the salad sit for 30-60 at room temperature, garnish with additional cilantro, and serve.